wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 her because she is late with food.
 Our unconscious mind is full of conflicts which overflow into the conscious.
 We live on a volcano; we are always in danger.
-I agree that the company of people whose mind is peaceful has a very sootheïng affect, but as soon as I am away from them, the old trouble starts.
+I agree that the company of people whose mind is peaceful has a very soothing affect, but as soon as I am away from them, the old trouble starts.
 This is why I come periodically to India to seek the company of my <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>.

-**M:**&ensp;You think you are coming and goïng, passing through variöus states and moods.
-I see things as they are: momentary events, presenting themselves to me in rapid succession, deriving their beïng from me, yet definitely neither me nor mine.
+**M:**&ensp;You think you are coming and going, passing through various states and moods.
+I see things as they are: momentary events, presenting themselves to me in rapid succession, deriving their being from me, yet definitely neither me nor mine.
 Among phenomena I am not one, nor am I subject to any.
 I am independent so simply and totally that your mind, accustomed to opposition and denial, cannot grasp it.
 I mean literally what I say: I do not need to oppose or deny because it is clear to me that I cannot be the opposite or denial of anything.
 I am just beyond, in a different dimension altogether.
 Do not look for me in identification with or opposition to something — I am where desire and fear are not.
-Now, what is your experiënce?
-Do you also feel that you stand totally aloof from all transiënt things?
+Now, what is your experience?
+Do you also feel that you stand totally aloof from all transient things?

 **Q:**&ensp;Yes, I do — occasionally.
 But at once a sense of danger sets in and I feel isolated, outside all relationship with others.
 You see, here lies